 \subsection{OOD data unavailable + ID label unavailable}

 OOD detection using only unlabeled ID data can be used for non-classification tasks.
-In fact, when ID labels are unavailable, our problem setting falls back to the classic anomaly detection problem, which is developed with a rich set of literature \citep{pang2021deep,chalapathy2019deep}.
+In fact, when ID labels are unavailable, our problem setting falls back to the classical anomaly detection problem, which is studied under a rich set of literature \citep{chalapathy2019deep, pang2021deep}.
 However, this problem setting is rarely investigated in NLP studies.
 We keep this category here for the completeness of our survey while leaning most of our focus on NLP-related works.

-Methods in this category mainly focus on extracting more robust features and making a more accurate estimation for the data distribution. ~\citet{zong2018deep} proposed a DAGMM model for unsupervised OOD detection, which utilized a deep auto-encoder to generate low-dimensional representations to estimate OOD scores. ~\citet{xu2021unsupervised} transformed the feature extracted from each layer of a pre-trained transformer model into one low-dimension representation based on the Mahalanobis distance, and then optimized an OC-SVM for detection.
-Some works also use language models \citep{nourbakhsh2019framework} and word representations \cite{bertero2017experience} to detect OOD inputs on various tasks such as log analysis \citep{yadav2020survey} and data mining \cite{agrawal2015survey}.
+Methods in this category mainly focus on extracting more robust features and making a more accurate estimation for the data distribution.
+For example, ~\citet{zong2018deep} proposed a DAGMM model for unsupervised OOD detection, which utilized a deep auto-encoder to generate low-dimensional representations to estimate OOD scores. ~\citet{xu2021unsupervised} transformed the feature extracted from each layer of a pre-trained transformer model into one low-dimension representation based on the Mahalanobis distance, and then optimized an OC-SVM for detection.
+Some works also use language models \citep{nourbakhsh2019framework} and word representations \citep{bertero2017experience} to detect OOD inputs on various tasks such as log analysis \citep{yadav2020survey} and data mining \citep{agrawal2015survey}.